Northlander: Revival plans

 Prior to the 2018 Ontario general election, Doug Ford promised to restore the service.
 Ontario Northland prepared a business plan and submitted it to the Ministry of Transportation of Ontario in late 2019, and the resumption of the service was mentioned in the province's Draft Transportation Plan for Northern Ontario published in December 2020, although no timeline was provided.

 In May 2021, the provincial government announced plans for Ontario Northland and Metrolinx to resume rail operations between Toronto and northeastern Ontario with a 13-stop route to begin service by the mid-2020s.
 The route would provide service from Toronto to Timmins or Cochrane and would be available between four and seven days a week, based on seasonal travel demands.
 Two of the proposed stations, Gormley and Langstaff, are not ONR stations from the original Northlander route but they are serving GO Transit Richmond Hill line.
 Stations south of North Bay to Washago and south of Cochrane would need to be restored as they have either become inactive or adapted for other uses.

-In April 2022, Ontario's Progressive Conservative government announced it has earmarked $75 million to restore the Northlander passenger rail service to northeastern Ontario.
+In April 2022, Ontario's Progressive Conservative government announced it had earmarked $75 million to restore the Northlander passenger rail service to northeastern Ontario.
 President and CEO of Ontario Northland Corina Moore said the money will be split over the next three years.
 She said it will look after passenger coaches, infrastructure and stations.
 The province said it continues to eye an in-service date of 2025.
 They said that the service will be offered on seasonal travel demands and will range from four and seven days a week between northern Ontario and Toronto.

 On December 15, 2022, the Government of Ontario announced that it had purchased three trainsets from Siemens Mobility for use on the Northlander, each comprising a Charger locomotive, two Venture coaches, and a cab car operating in a push-pull configuration on trains between Toronto and Timmins.